 The liver is the human body’s largest internal organ and one of the most important for survival.
 Without it, bodily tissues would die from lack of nutrients and oxygen and the digestive process would not be able to take place.
 One of the liver’s most important functions is the removal of toxins from your system.
 This function is why cleansing your liver and living a healthy lifestyle is so crucial.
 Performing a liver cleanse can help remove toxic buildup for overall health and wellness.
-Before doing a liver cleanse, it is important to understand what the liver is and all of the necessary functions it performs.

 Short Breakdown of the Liver Cleanse